richardadvocaat/ATP2intervals.icu/README.md

 ## To Do

 1. Store parameters for the coach in a separate document where the coached athlete names are also stored. (or get this list from intervals.icu.)
+2. Variables are spread trough the scripts and sheet.
+I need to fix that, so al variables are stored at one place..